xipxoom/fcc-sagan_tribute/README.md

 The various parts of the project are under differing licenses.
 See **LICENSE.md**.
 * All the HTML and CSS are under the [MIT](https://opensource.org/licenses/MIT) license and copyright (c) 2016 George Dhoore.
 * Bootstrap is licensed under the [MIT](https://github.com/twbs/bootstrap/blob/master/LICENSE) license and copyright (c) 2011-2016 Twitter, Inc.
+* All pictures used are in the public domain and sourced from [Great Images in NASA](http://grin.hq.nasa.gov/).